IJuanTM/simpl/core/docker/README.md

 ## This is a template, not a site

-`APP_NAME`/`APP_URL` are placeholders that only `simpl-installer` substitutes, at scaffold time - running Docker directly against this repo's own checkout leaves them literal, since there's no real site here yet.
-Use Docker the same way as `npm run dev`: on a real installed site (`npx @ijuantm/simpl-install`), not on this template repo itself.
+`APP_NAME`/`APP_URL` are placeholders that only `simpl new` substitutes, at scaffold time - running Docker directly against this repo's own checkout leaves them literal, since there's no real site here yet.
+Use Docker the same way as `npm run dev`: on a real installed site (`simpl new`), not on this template repo itself.

 ## Why `.env` doesn't need editing

 Compose sets `DB_SERVER=db` as a real container environment variable, which phpdotenv's `createImmutable()` never overwrites - so `src/.env`'s `DB_SERVER=localhost` default is left untouched. `DB_NAME`/`DB_USERNAME`/`DB_PASSWORD` come straight from the bind-mounted `src/.env`; `migrate:fresh` creates the database itself.
 If the app can't reach a database that's clearly up, check `docker compose exec app php -i | grep variables_order` includes `E` - without it, `docker/php/simpl.ini`'s `variables_order` never populates `$_ENV`, which `database.php` reads directly.

-## Why `docker:composer` instead of a fixed script per command
+## Why `simpl composer` next to the shortcuts

-Which Composer commands exist depends on which add-ons are installed - `migrate`/`seed` only exist once `db` is merged in, for example - so a fixed list of shortcuts (one Composer script per command, or a Makefile target per command) would drift out of sync with whatever's actually installed. `npm run docker:composer -- <cmd>` stays generic and always matches whatever `composer.json` currently has, the same way calling `docker compose exec -u www-data app composer <cmd>` directly always does.
+Which Composer commands exist depends on which add-ons are installed - `migrate`/`seed` only exist once `db` is merged in, for example - so the shortcuts only cover the common scripts, and `simpl composer <cmd>` stays generic: it passes anything through to whatever `composer.json` currently has, the same way calling `docker compose exec -u www-data app composer <cmd>` directly does.
+When the stack isn't running, both use the Composer on your machine instead.